BEEF LIVER BALLS

 Homemade dog treats recipes reviewed for your pleasure

-This is part two of our review of a home-made dog treats top ten treats that it sourced from around the world.
+This is part two of our review of a home-made dog treats top ten treats that are sourced from around the world.

-1 Tuna dog treat = tuna, eggs and flour.
+1. Tuna dog treats = tuna, eggs, and flour.

 tuna and eggs are fine (though you should only give a dog a few eggs per week.
 And they get plenty of flour in their regular dog food.

 Why do people insist on giving dogs quickly eaten, no chewing human food?
 We sell 100% tuna meat jerky for dogs.
 It is hard and organic and takes a while for most dogs to eat.

 It helps clean the dog's teeth and is organic and is a perfect meat protein for the dog, much less manufactured than the tinned tuna in this recipe.
 Again modifying meat like this for a dog should be a crime.

 Disclaimer - I sell blackdog dog biscuits on my site, and there is even a peanut butter version.
 There are many varieties of flavours in biscuits and many don't include meat.
 I have them there to satisfy the masses, they are not my prime choice of dog treat, but people like them right?

 The animal based ingredients are eggs and milk.
 Milk should only be given to dogs if its lactose free.
 Dogs should get all of their calcium from animals sources like raw bones or shark cartilage so it is fully bio available.
 70% of the recipe is grains, plus potatoes (another filler) and some peanut butter and chicken STOCK for flavour.
 Irony being that this treat if it was on my store would be REAL CHICKEN MEAT with a small amount of grain (wheat).

 If you are making dog treats yourself, you should consider them being meat based as your dog is already getting 70% grains in its dog food (dry or wet).